Your Child Should Wear the Collar 24 Hours a Day

 Clean the Skin:

-- Clean your child's neck with mild soap and water; rinse away the soap and gently dry the skin; check the skin for redness or breakdown.
+- Clean your child's neck with mild soap and water; rinse away the soap and gently dry the skin; check the skin for redness or sores.
 Do not place powder, lotion or gauze under the collar.

 To Change the Pad: